CoKe: Localized Contrastive Learning for Robust Keypoint Detection: CoKe: Contrastive Keypoint Learning

 \section{CoKe: Contrastive Keypoint Learning}

-In this Section, we present our framework for contrastive keypoint learning.
-We discuss the intuition underlying our approach and the training pipeline in Section 3.1.
-Finally, we discuss how to perform keypoint detection during inference in Scetion 3.2.
+In this section, we present our framework for contrastive keypoint learning, then discuss the intuition underlying our approach and the training pipeline and how to perform keypoint detection during inference.